-- Only touch each other in a friendly way - Only speak to others in a friendly way - Only call others by their real name - ♦ Look after our playground and garden - Try and solve problems themselves - Always tell an adult if they feel frightened or sad - Use agreed school based equipment at lunchtime play - Bring their own toys such as soft toys, cars, pencils, paper, books, comics. - Ask to go to the toilet or medical room, only leaving the playground with permission. - Stay in the permitted area in sight of staff (not going behind the sheds, etc) - Stand still immediately on hearing the first bell and walk to their class line quietly and sensibly on hearing the second bell.
+- Only touch each other in a friendly way, and respect their peers' feelings when they say they do not want to be touched. - Only speak to others in a friendly way - Only call others by their real name - Look after our playground and garden - Try and solve small problems themselves - Always tell an adult if they feel frightened or sad - Use agreed school based equipment at lunchtime play - Ask to go to the toilet or medical room, only leaving the playground with permission. - Stay in the permitted area in sight of staff (not going behind the sheds, etc) - Stand still immediately on hearing the first bell and walk to their class line quietly and sensibly on hearing the second bell.